 Performance is the hypotenuse side of the triangle with the other two sides being learning and engagement.
 Performance is the outcome of learning and engagement.

 Talent is, unfortunately, simply seen as the ability to perform in various contexts and momentary successes are paramount to the final verdict of performance.
-I don’t disregard that momentary success or short wins but propose that the current perspective of performance is a fault.
-The lack of evidence of talent in our measure makes the authenticity of the performance measure wrong.
+I don’t disregard the context of momentary successes or short wins, but I propose that the current perspective of performance is at fault.
+The lack of evidence of ‘talent’ in how we measure ‘success’ makes the authenticity of performance metrics outdated.

-The deliberation in my mind is whether performance by itself is the end state of achievement or is Learning to be institutionalized as a journey towards a greater realization.
-In hypothetical thinking, I believe that we always tend to align ourselves to one of the two perpendicular axes viz., either the axis of ‘Talent – Performance’ or the axis of ‘Understanding – Effort’ on the other axis.
-I’m convinced that there is an end state if we must chase Talent Performance.
+The deliberation in my mind is whether performance by itself is the end state of achievement or is learning to be institutionalized itself as a journey towards greater realization.
+Thinking hypothetically, I believe that we always tend to align ourselves to one of the two perpendicular axes viz., either the axis of ‘Talent – Performance’ or the axis of ‘Understanding – Effort’.
+I’m convinced that there is an end state if we must chase ‘Talent -Performance’.
 We take it for granted that Performance is paramount.

 We should courageously create non-judgmental environments and convert shop floors and bays into non-judgmental ecosystems where we don’t judge people for their hits and misses but value them for effort and intentions.
 This doesn’t create end states and unfold growth in many folds and in all directions.
-In the Understanding – Effort index, my journey is how much I’m in an engagement frame of mind with my peers or with the organization.
-The Understanding Effort axis thus breaks out of this ‘stickiness’ by recognising that learning is a dynamic, never-ending process, joyous and valuable without any gain attached to it.
+In the ‘Understanding – Effort’ index, my journey is how much I’m on an ‘engagement’ frame of mind with my peers or with the organization.
+The ‘Understanding -Effort’ axis thus breaks out of this ‘stickiness’ by recognising that learning is a dynamic, never-ending process, joyous and valuable without any gain attached to it.

 I know I’m again reinforcing my earlier statement, but I firmly believe that Talent is a false God.